primatejs/primate/docs/guide/hooks.md

 **Executed** for every request

-**Precondition** the request hasn't been completely handled by the `handle` phase and a route has been match
+**Precondition** the request hasn't been completely handled by the `handle` phase and a route has been matched

 This hook allows modules to transform requests after they have been matched by a route function but before it executes.